timer 4 mins

 A Bleak Picture?

-What is less commonly known is that when remission arrives and it’s time to cleanse the nuclear fallout, recovery can be frustratingly slow.
+Recovery after cancer can be frustratingly slow.
 Your body and mind might not allow you the options and freedoms they once did.
 Whether due to prolonged fatigue, anxious feelings, or broken organs, you might be faced with a body that feels like it's disabling you.

 This might paint a rather depressing picture.
 Gone are the days of drinking until the dawning sun, and dancing with abandon at gigs.
 Farewell to the hosting of riotous family parties, and whimsical theatre trips.
 Adieu competitive exercise, and hiking remote mountains.